Germany charges Iraqi man with genocide for killing Yazidi child | DW | 11.10.2019

-An Iraqi man faces a charge of genocide in Germany for allegedly chaining a Yazidi girl and letting the 5-year-old die of thirst.
+An Iraqi man faces a charge of genocide in Germany, accused of chaining up a Yazidi girl and letting the 5-year-old die of thirst.
 He and his wife, a German national, are believed to be part of the "Islamic State" group.

 Greek authorities extradited an Iraqi man to Germany where he now faces charges of genocide, crimes against humanity, war crimes, and human trafficking, German prosecutors said on Friday.